-17DOE's list of energy simulation software can be found at www.eere.energy.gov/buildings/tools_directory/subjects_sub.cfm/pagename_menu=whole_building_analysis
+19DOE's list of energy simulation software can be found at www.eere.energy.gov/buildings/tools_directory/subjects_sub.cfm/pagename_menu=whole_building_analysis

-- Control of water and condensation.
-Control of moisture to remove one of the key support elements for mold growth.
-This is a broad subject and includes application of all of the following principles: - Proper flashing details for windows, doors, wall/roof junctions, penetrations of all sorts (pipes, ducts, skylights, etc.), attachments (such as porches and decks), offsets and projections (such as bay windows) to control the entry of bulk water. - Control of envelope condensation potential through appropriate insulation and vapor permeability of layers.
+- Proper flashing details for windows, doors, wall/roof junctions, penetrations of all sorts (pipes, ducts, skylights, etc.), attachments (such as porches and decks), offsets and projections (such as bay windows) to control the entry of bulk water. - Control of envelope condensation potential through appropriate insulation and vapor permeability of layers.
 Appropriate designs must be applied for all components of the building envelope, including walls, roof, and foundations.
 The section of this report entitled Envelope Systems discusses climate-specific assemblies.
-In addition, a builder may utilize other regionally specific guidelines, such as the Builders Guides Lstiburek 2004).
-At a more detailed level, static analysis techniques or dynamic models such as WUFI18 can be used.
+In addition, a builder may utilize other regionally specific guidelines, such as the Builders Guides (Lstiburek 2004).
+At a more detailed level, static analysis techniques or dynamic models such as WUFI20 can be used.
 It should be noted that currently WUFI analysis will handle many wall and roof configurations, but it is not capable of foundation analysis.
 While ongoing research projects are adding to our knowledge of the hygrothermal performances of different forms of foundation insulation, following the practices outlined in the section of this report entitled Envelope Systems should result in good moisture performance. - One wood-frame wall construction detail that has proven quite effective for condensation control is to use an exterior insulating sheathing in addition to the traditional cavity insulation.
 During the heating season, this helps to raise the temperature of the interior surface of the sheathing (the first condensing surface) above the indoor air dew point.
-During periods of hot, humid weather, it acts as a vapor retarder and helps prevent moist outdoor air from entering the wall, which reduces the potential for condensation on the backside of the interior gypsum board in airconditioned homes.
-For specific design considerations of this wall assembly, see further detail in the section of this report entitled Building Enclosure Integration Strategies, Walls Section. - Foundation waterproofing, damp-proofing and capillary moisture control are important moisture-management actions taken at the 30% improvement level.
+During periods of hot, humid weather, it acts as a vapor retarder and helps prevent moisture from entering the wall, which reduces the potential for condensation on the backside of the interior gypsum board in air-conditioned homes.
+For specific design considerations of this wall assembly, see further detail in the section of this report entitled Building Enclosure Integration Strategies, Walls Section. - Foundation waterproofing, damp-proofing, and capillary moisture control are important moisture-management actions taken at the 30% improvement level.
 Failure to properly control moisture in crawlspace and full-basement constructions can result in high relative humidity in these spaces, which can lead to mold and mildew growth.
 Recommendations include the following: - Exterior foundation waterproofing/damp-proofing with a drainage layer and footing drain, to intercept and drain off exterior water.
 The drainage layer is often an impervious plastic mat, fiberglass, or foam insulation board, or uniformly graded gravel.
 The insulation board offers the advantage of combining exterior foundation insulation (the most beneficial location for foundation insulation) with a good drainage material. - After a large rainfall or after water has been applied for irrigating grass or plantings near the house, moisture can accumulate below and next to a footing.
 Moisture movement, by capillary action, can occur from this location through to the concrete footing and, from there, the moisture can be transferred into the slab or concrete or block foundation wall.
 Water stains on the perimeter of the slab or at the interior of the foundation wall can result and are not only unsightly, but they also offer an environment for mold growth to occur.
 This moisture pathway may be controlled by forming a continuous capillary break between the ground and the concrete foundation system.
-With monolithic slab-on-grade construction, polyethylene sheeting should be placed under the entire slab and footing up to grade.
+With monolithic slabon-grade construction, polyethylene sheeting should be placed under the entire slab and footing up to grade.
 With footings poured independent of slabs or with foundation walls, a bituminous damp-proof coating, masonry capillary-break paint, or a layer of poly can be used to isolate the footing from the remainder of the assembly.